 When working under Perforce control, you can run refresh in two modes:

-Force Refresh considers all the changes made to project, both from PhpStorm and from any other application, for example, right through p4v client.
+- Force Refresh considers all the changes made to project, both from PhpStorm and from any other application, for example, right through p4v client.

 The status of a file is refreshed only in accordance with the changes in your local workspace.
 Any changes on the server can be reflected only through synchronization.

 - In the Changes tool window, press Ctrl+F5Ctrl+F5Ctrl+5Ctrl+F5Ctrl+F5Ctrl+Alt+RCtrl+F5Ctrl+F5Command RControl F5Command R.